daxamin/Air-Pollution-Prediction/README.md

 ### Repository Structure Description | Folder Name - Description

-1. **Evaluation** - Includes programs developed for evaluation of different algorithms using libraries, mainly *scikit-learn* LSTM code for evaluating the behavior of our data is taken from https://machinelearningmastery.com.
+1. **Evaluation** - Includes programs developed for evaluation of different algorithms using libraries, mainly *scikit-learn.*
+LSTM code for evaluating the behavior of our data is taken from https://machinelearningmastery.com.
 2. **Reports** - Contains the intermediate reports, poster and final report.
 3. **Main** - Contains four files.